 The National Quilt Museum (Photo Courtesy of The National Quilt Museum)

 The National Quilt Museum opened its doors with only 85 quilts on loan.
-Today, the museum has over 500 quilts in its collection.
+Today, the museum has over 500 quilts among its quilt exhibits.

 Port of Cassis by Lenore Crawford, Midland, Michigan